influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withArchiveLogs(archiveLogs)
 ```

-ArchiveLogs indicates if the container logs should be archived
+"ArchiveLogs indicates if the container logs should be archived"

 ### fn spec.templateDefaults.data.source.artifactPaths.withFrom